isso-comments/isso/docs/docs/configuration/server.rst

     `{title}`: The title of the isso thread.
     `{replier}`: The name of the author of the comment.
 If the author has no name, it will fallback to the term "Anonymous".
-    `{receiver}`: The author whose comment is replied to in this situation.
+    `{repliee}`: The author whose comment is replied to.
 If the author has no name, it will fallback to the term "Anonymous".
+    `{receiver}`: The receiver of the email.

 Guard
 -----